TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-multiregionop.md

 	articleId="cb727e8d-89ea-4d5e-ba1f-d1679f0ecb35"
 />

-# How to configure an application for multi-region reduntant operation
+# How to configure an application for multi-region redundant operation
 ## **Recommended steps**

 * Key Vault features multiple layers of redundancy in order to maintain availability.<br>